bluenimble/serverless/README.md

 ![BlueNimble Hight-Level Flow-architecture](https://github.com/bluenimble/serverless/blob/master/assets/images/main-opt.png)

 ### Application Portability
 Even if developers can use any external library in their functions code.
-We recommend to use assets through the features/plugins interfaces.
+We recommend to use assets through the **features/plugins** interfaces.
 For example, the datasource plugin provides native support to a number of relational databases, you can add a new one to the plugin by only registring vendor and it's driver.
 This will free developers from managing security and opening/recycling/pooling of connections.
 Here is the list of the out-of-the-box features:

 - Database: For document databases.
 Mongodb, Couchdb and Orientdb supported out-of-the-box.
-You can add other vendors by implementing the Database feature plugin.
+You can add other vendors by implementing the **Database Feature** plugin.

 - Datasource: Includes most known relational databases, cassandra, salesforce.
-Hive and Hbase could be added by droping adding a new vendor to the plugin.
+Hive and Hbase could be added by adding a new vendor to the plugin.

-- Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix complaint interface
+- Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix complaint interface.

 - Messenger: Supports Mail and Mobile Push Notifications.
 Other vendors such as STOMP, APMQ could be added by implementing the Messenger feature plugin.

 - Indexer: Only ElasticSearch is supported.
 You can implement your own Indexer using feature plugin.